Multiscale-Genomics/pyCHiC/docs/pipelines.rst

    -------
    REQUIREMENT - Needs a referance genome
                - Folder with indexed reference genome using bowtie2
-               - Folder with a indexed reference genome using bwa
                - Two FASTQ files
                - Settings chicago file
+               - FASTA file with probes used in capture sequences

    When running the pipeline on a local machine without COMPSs: